 When temperatures drop well below freezing, especially for an extended period in Philadelphia, there’s a lot of talk about preventing pipes from freezing.
 We all know the drill — insulate them, keep water taps dripping, and so forth.

 With that in mind, and with winter not far away in Philadelphia, here are some DIY tips from Giannone.
-These steps will winterize your outdoor faucets and ensure they are protected during a deep freeze:
+These steps will winterize outdoor faucets, ensuring they are protected during a deep freeze:

-Check them.
+- Check them for a leak.
 Make sure your exterior faucets are not leaking.
 This can lead to ice buildup or blockage no matter how many steps you take to protect your spigots from freezing temperatures.
 If they are leaking, fix the leaks before taking the next steps.

 - Drain them.
 Before the first freeze, remove all hoses from outdoor spigots, drain them, and store them.
 If your home has a cutoff valve, cut the water, then turn on the exterior faucet until it runs dry.
 This will prevent ice buildup on or in the spigot and valve.